Stars pypi

 ln.Artifact.from_anndata(adata, description="annotated array")

-# create & save a label
+# create & save a ulabel record

 candidate_marker_study = ln.ULabel(name="Candidate marker study").save()

-# label an artifact
+# label the artifact

 artifact.ulabels.add(candidate_marker_study)